LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

-In the process of controlling errors at various levels (time integration, nonlinear solution, linear solution), the methods in ARKode use a :index:`weighted root-mean-square norm`, denoted :math:`\|\cdot\|_\text{WRMS}`, for all error-like quantities,
+In the process of controlling errors at various levels (time integration, nonlinear solution, linear solution), the methods in ARKODE use a :index:`weighted root-mean-square norm`, denoted :math:`\|\cdot\|_\text{WRMS}`, for all error-like quantities,

 .. math::